bronygamedev/friendship-globe/readme.md

 # Friendship globe

-The friendship globe symbolizes the friendships we have made by joining the MLP Fandom.
+The friendship globe symbolizes even though where in different country's where still united through the MLP fandom.

 ## Inspiration